 Remember, any time you use fluid typography, always include a fallback value in case the browser doesn’t support the clamp function.
 All modern browsers support the clamp function, but a fallback value gives extra security in case there’s still a stubborn Internet Explorer holdout.

 Fluid Typography in WordPress

-Fluid typography support was added in Gutenberg 13.8 and will be included in WordPress 6.1.
+Fluid typography support was added in Gutenberg 13.8 and was included in WordPress 6.1.
 The fluid typography feature unlocks the ability for theme authors to define scalable font sizes in their theme.json file.

 Implementing fluid typography on WordPress is easiest at the theme level.
 If you build your own theme, download the Gutenberg plugin and start testing.
 If creating your own theme or writing a fluid typography stylesheet is a bit beyond your technical skills, don’t worry.
 Just as more themes are embracing blocks and Full Site Editing, you can expect fluid typography to be a part of new theme releases.

 Build and Test New Sites and Typography Styles in WordPress